 Whether it is your first inspection or you have had several before, it is in your best interests to ensure you are prepared.

-In this guide, we will go over the key principles and changes to the guidance, what it is asking of childcare providers and also link to resources that will help you to meet requirements in YOUR setting.
+In this guide, we will go over the key principles, what it is asking of childcare providers and also link to resources that will help you to meet requirements in YOUR setting.